SC-SGS/PLSSVM/README.md

    - OAA: one huge classification task where our CG algorithm solves a system of linear equations with multiple right-hand sides.
 The resulting model file is **not** compatible with LIBSVM.
    - OAO: constructs many but smaller binary classifications.
 The resulting model file is **fully** compatible with LIBSVM.
 6. Multi-GPU support for **all** kernel functions and GPU backends for `fit` as well as `predict/score` (**note**: no multi-GPU support for the stdpar backend even if run on a GPU!).
+7. Distributed memory support via [MPI](https://www.mpi-forum.org/) for all backends.
-7. Python bindings as drop-in replacement for `sklearn.SVC` (some features currently not implemented).
+8. Python bindings as drop-in replacement for `sklearn.SVC` (some features currently not implemented).

 ## Getting Started